CHAPTER 1: Understanding your LEGO Collection

 - By Weight – around 700 bricks per kilogram (300 bricks / pound.)

-LEGO sets aimed at young kids have larger bricks that weight more, and LEGO sets aimed at adults have lots of tiny pieces that weigh very little.
+LEGO sets aimed at young kids have larger bricks that weigh more, and LEGO sets aimed at adults have lots of tiny pieces that weigh very little.
 As such, these methods of estimating the size of your collection aren’t very precise.
 Don’t worry, these estimates are just one of the factors we will use in Chapter 2: Organizational strategies for your LEGO Collection.

 What do you like to build?